I’ve figured out what the Halloween franchise is. It’s a choose your own adventure!

 It took a long time to getting round to watch this, but it’s rubbish.

-Mask – The Shamrock masks are creepy enough, and they’re nicely referenced in Halloween Kills.
-But are they Michael?
-No.
+Mask – The Shamrock mask designs are creepy.
+Nicely referenced in Halloween Kills too.
+But they aren’t Michael.

 Michael – Can’t judge what isn’t there.